 If you're a desktop user who wants local AI without a terminal: LM Studio.
 The model browser alone is worth the install, and the UX has lapped every other desktop-first option.

-If you want AI on your iPhone and actually care about privacy: PocketLLM.
+If you want AI on your iPhone and actually care about privacy: PocketLLM, launching soon.
 Neither Ollama nor LM Studio meaningfully run on iOS.
 We compared the full set of iPhone alternatives in our best on-device LLM apps roundup.

-If you want all of them: Install Ollama + LM Studio on your laptop, join the PocketLLM waitlist for your phone, and you'll have local AI everywhere you work.
+If you want all of them: Install Ollama + LM Studio on your laptop, join the PocketLLM launch list for your phone, and you'll have local AI everywhere you work.

 The quick answer

 Ollama wins on developer ergonomics and ecosystem.
 LM Studio wins on desktop GUI and model browsing.
-PocketLLM wins on iPhone and privacy — and is the only one in this comparison built specifically for mobile.
+PocketLLM (launching soon) is the one aimed at iPhone and privacy — the only one in this comparison built specifically for mobile.
 These tools aren't rivals in practice; they're complementary.
 Pick the one that fits where you want to run local AI.

 Want local AI on your phone without the desktop setup?
-Join the PocketLLM waitlist.
+Join the PocketLLM launch list.